Overview & Getting started

 If possible, you should use the verify-ca SSL / TLS connection mode (it might be called "check server certificate").

-If the tool also asks for a SSL / TLS client certificate, either generate your own or you can use these pre-generated .key and .crt files to get started.
+If the tool also asks for a SSL / TLS client certificate, either generate your own to get started.

 Example